-The following page was created to serve as a guide to define some of the some common words and terms that you may hear while working with the City and other partners on your project.
-In addition, a brief list of City departments, committees and commissions has been included to help identify where certain proposals may go for review and approval.
-Finally, a list of a few of the common acronyms you may encounter when working on your project is at the end of the page.
+The following development glossary was created to serve as a guide to define some of the some common vocabulary that you may hear while working with the city and other partners on your project.
+In addition, a brief list of city departments, committees and commissions has been included to help identify where certain proposals may go for review and approval.
+Finally, a list of a few of the common acronyms you may encounter when working on your project are at the end of the page.

 Brownfield: A property containing issues such as contamination or hazardous substances, which may impact its reuse or redevelopment.
 Remediation may be necessary before reuse of the property can occur.

-Building Permit: A document issued by the building official before a building or other structure may be constructed, expanded, remodeled, converted, reconstructed, altered or electrical, plumbing, structural, or mechanical work commences.
-Plans are submitted to the City, or in some cases the State, for review for compliance with current building codes.
+Building Permit: A document issued by the building official before a building or other structure may be constructed, expanded, remodeled, converted, reconstructed or altered.
+It is also issue before electrical, plumbing, structural or mechanical work commences.
+Plans are submitted to the city, or in some cases the state, for review for compliance with current building codes.